Best SAT Prep Books 2025

 Pros

-• It offers a great breakdown of the Reading section on a skill-by-skill level, as well as helpful strategies for every question type.
+• It offers a great breakdown of the Reading and Writing section on a skill-by-skill level, as well as helpful strategies for every question type.
 This is the same approach we use in our own SAT prep program.

 • There are lots of high-quality, realistic passages and questions.
 Meltzer uses passages that are extremely similar to those you'll see on the actual SAT.